National Hospital Insurance Fund (NHIF)

 Country of Operation

 SummaryThe National Hospital Insurance Fund (NHIF) is the primary provider of health insurance in Kenya with a mandate to enable all Kenyans to access quality and affordable health services.
+In 2010, the NHIF partnered with Safaricom limited to launch a mobile money platform in its efforts to expand health insurance to informal workers through allowing monthly premium payments through the M-pesa payment platform used with mobile phones.

 Key program components